PanagiotisIatrou/pico-ds18b20/README.md

 ## Connection
 **Note:** Does not support parasite power mode

-You first need to determine whether or not your ds18b20 has a built-in pull-up resistor. ds18b20's with built-in pull-up resistors usually have a small piece connected at the 3 wires (ex.
+You first need to determine whether your ds18b20 has a built-in pull-up resistor or not. ds18b20's with built-in pull-up resistors usually have a small component connected across all three wires (ex.
 Keystudio ds18b20).

 <table>
   <tbody>